Maddie Moate: Early life

-Moate grew up in Witney, Oxfordshire, attending Henry Box School where she became Head Girl, and the Jill Stew School of Dance and Dramascope.
+Moate grew up in Witney, Oxfordshire, attending Henry Box School and the Jill Stew School of Dance and Dramascope.
 She went on to study drama at the University of Bristol.

 YouTube and online content

 Moate developed and presented The App Show, an online comedy series on LadyGeek, with Nicola Hume from 2011 to 2012.
 The series, which attracted over 850,000 views, discussed everyday tech issues from a female perspective and was sponsored by Nokia.

 In 2012, she presented Newsburst on O2 Guru TV.
 The series attracted more than four million views.
 The same year, Moate presented Home of the Future for Channel 4.
 Between 2012 and 2013, Moate made three films for Samsung.
 The Samsung SSD Angels videos attracted 1.5 million views.
 Moate presented a series of films for Intel and Argos, for use in their Superhuman Academy and Smarten Up campaigns.
 Moate presented the online videos for Sony Xperia Z5 in September 2015, whilst in Berlin.

 Since 2014, Moate has been the lead presenter of BBC Earth Unplugged, a BBC produced channel on YouTube with over 480,000 subscribers.
 The series garnered the notice of BBC America, who compiled the highlights to make a one-off television programme, It's a Mad Mad Maddie World!.

 In March 2015, she released a video The Real Me (Perioral Dermatitis) talking about her personal struggles with perioral dermatitis in the hope that "talking openly about it could actually be a big support to lots of other people".
 In September 2015, she released a follow-up video titled: Maddie Moate – Hydromol Ointment 3 in 1 Regime, explaining that she had been misdiagnosed and that she actually has (or had had) under-treated eczema.

 At the beginning of the COVID-19 pandemic, Maddie Moate teamed up with her then-partner Greg Foot to create 'Let's go Live', a YouTube livestream with different themes each week.
 Each one is science based and includes suggestions for hands-on activities that could be done during the lockdown period.
 Themes included; Dino week, Brilliant bodies and Theme parks.

 Also in 2020, Maddie became a presenter on Fully Charged, a YouTube channel exploring battery-electric vehicles and renewable energy.

 In 2020 she also started a new podcast Maddie's Sound Explorers that won the Best Family Podcast in the British Podcast Awards 2021.

 During 2022, Maddie hosted a YouTube Original Maddie's Urban Jungles as well Make Yourself At Home international series for Magnolia which can viewed on Discovery+, part of Warner Brothers.
 Discovery Inc.